antonia-04/Gene-Explorer-PoliHack-V17/README.md

 # Gene Explorer: Drug Repurposer App

-### PoliHack v17 – AppDev Division
+###  1st Place – PoliHack v17 (AppDev Division)
 ---

 ## Overview

-**Gene Explorer** is a cross-platform application developed as part of **PoliHack v17**, under the **AppDev division**.
+**Gene Explorer** is a cross-platform application developed as part of **PoliHack v17**, under the **AppDev division**, where it proudly earned **1st place**.

 Its main objective is to support researchers, bioinformaticians, and healthcare professionals in **exploring the complex relationships between human genes and pharmaceutical compounds**.

 The application is fully responsive and can be accessed seamlessly across **desktop, tablet, and mobile devices**, making it adaptable for both field work and research labs.

-By integrating interactive data visualizations and AI-powered tools, the platform enables users to identify promising opportunities for **drug repurposing**—the process of discovering new therapeutic uses for existing medications.
+By integrating interactive data visualizations and AI-powered tools, the platform enables users to identify promising opportunities for **drug repurposing** — the process of discovering new therapeutic uses for existing medications.

 ---